Government and Foundation Grants

 The Principal Investigator is responsible for purchasing equipment in accordance with College purchasing policy.
 For equipment purchases over $5,000, the Vendor Selection Form must be completed.

 OMB Circular A-110, Section C.34 provides guidance for the handling of inventory of equipment of $5,000 and above, and a useful life of service of one year or more, purchased with federal funds.
+If the recipient no longer has a need for the equipment, the recipient shall request disposition instructions from the Federal awarding agency.
+For more information regarding the disposal of equipment, please see the Property Disposal policy in the College Handbook.

 Cost sharing or matching is that portion of a total sponsored project’s costs that are paid from sources other than the funds provided by the sponsor.
 Cost sharing or matching agreements should be approved during the proposal stage.
 After the grant is awarded, it is useful to meet with the Assistant Comptroller and those “contributing” to the match to clarify what form the match will take, and the time line over which it will be provided.